nesi/hpc_training/_lessons/005-slurm.md

 ---
 layout: post
-title: HPC3 Slurm job scheduler
+title: Kupe: Slurm job scheduler
+permalink: /lessons/kupe-slurm/
 ---

 You will learn how to submit jobs using the Slurm scheduler.